Eric Lu: Discography

 Lu records for Warner Classics under an exclusive contract.
 His first major release was in 2020, of an album of Chopin's 24 Preludes, Op.
 28; Schumann's Geistervariationen; and Brahms's Intermezzo, Op.
 117 No. 1.
 Lu followed this with an all-Schubert disc, released in 2022.
+In January 2026, he released an album of Schubert's Impromptus; in a review, The Guardian remarked that "Perhaps these performances aren’t yet quite distinctive enough to make this recording top choice in a crowded field, but they certainly back up the Chopin judges’ decision: Lu is a serious talent."